LACMIP/emu/docs/_documentation/cataloging.md

 That's it!
 Save the catalogue record, **make sure you remembered to record the lot number on the paper ID tag**, and move on to the next specimen.

 #### Ditto-ing values

+EMu can facilitate very efficient cataloging if you take a few minutes to set up your workflow.
+Default values and ditto-ing are two tools to help you do just that, and are explained further down in this section.

 Using EMu's [ditto](http://help.emu.axiell.com/latest/en/Topics/Common/The%20Ditto%20utility.htm?Highlight=ditto) function can help you quickly copy over information from one catalog record to the next.
 For example...
 - You have a tray of EPICC specimen lots to catalog and all belong to the same locality.
 Ditto the *Invert.
 Paleo.* tab.